Loving our kids unconditionally is not necessarily the same as doing unconditional parenting!

 So unconditional parenting is about sensing what it is your kid really needs and giving it to your kid - but it also is about not compromising yourself.

-I can see why it may be easy to think that unconditional parenting is a complete self sacrifice.
+I can see why it may be easy to think that parenting unconditionally is a complete self sacrifice.

 It is not!